TediCross/TediCross/README.md

 	* `auth.token`: The Discord bot's token.
 It is needed for the bot to authenticate to the Discord servers and be able to send and receive messages.
 If set to `"env"`, TediCross will read the token from the environment variable `DISCORD_BOT_TOKEN`
 	* `skipOldMessages`: Whether or not to skip through all previous messages sent since the bot was last turned off and start processing new messages ONLY.
 Defaults to true.
 Note that there is no guarantee the old messages will arrive at Telegram in order. **NOTE:** [Telegram has a limit](https://core.telegram.org/bots/faq#my-bot-is-hitting-limits-how-do-i-avoid-this) on how quickly a bot can send messages.
 If there is a big backlog, this will cause problems
 * `debug`: If set to `true`, activates debugging output from the bot.
 Defaults to `false`
-* `bridgeMap`: An array containing all your chats and channels.
+* `bridges`: An array containing all your chats and channels.
 For each object in this array, you should have the following properties:
 	* `name`: A internal name of the chat.
 Appears in the log
-	* `telegram`: ID of the chat that is the Telegram end of this bridge.
+	* `telegram.chatId`: ID of the chat that is the Telegram end of this bridge.
 See step 11 on how to aquire it
+	* `telegram.relayJoinLeaveMessages`: Whether or not to relay messages to Discord about people joining/leaving the Telegram chat
 	* `discord.guild`: ID of the server the Discord end of the bridge is in.
 If a message to the bot originates from within this server, but not the correct channel, it is ignored, instead of triggering a reply telling the sender to get their own bot.
 See step 11 on how to aquire it
 	* `discord.channel`: ID of the channel the Discord end of the bridge is in.
 See step 11 on how to aquire it
+	* `discord.relayJoinLeaveMessages`: Whether or not to relay messages to Telegram about people joining/leaving the Discord chat

 The available settings will occasionally change.
 The bot takes care of this automatically